syseleven/grav-docs-syseleven-stack/pages/03.Howtos/09.dnsaas/docs.en.md

 ---
-title: 'How to set up forward and reverse DNS for a Server/Website'
+title: 'How to set up DNS for a Server/Website'
 date: '24-07-2019 12:00'
 taxonomy:
     category:
         - docs
 ---

-## How to set up forward and reverse DNS for a Server/Website
+## How to set up DNS for a Server/Website

 ### Overview